brandonscott/cadence/README.md

 A RESTful PHP API developed for server health reporting in association with Pulse and the Cadence Hosts.
 ------------------------------------------------------

-Built using Visual Studio 2013 and the ReSharper plug-in.

 Contributing
 ------------